Apply code CARE20 to start therapy with 20% off.

 Why do I take things personally?

-We can only experience life as ourselves, so we view ourselves as the center of our world.
-We see every conversation, event, circumstance, etc., from the viewpoint of how it relates to us.
+Personalization is one of the most common patterns of the human mind.
+We can only experience life as ourselves, so it leads us to think of ourselves as the center of our world.
+We view each conversation, event, situation, etc., in terms of how it relates to us.

-That may occur when you misinterpret what someone else is saying, if there’s a communication breakdown, or in an ambiguous situation where you haven’t received any direct feedback.
+This may occur when you misunderstand another person’s statement, when there’s a communication breakdown, or when the situation is unclear and you haven’t received any overt response.

 If you tend to take things personally when they are not personal, it might be because you feel insecure and are projecting your insecurities onto other people.
 You may think people will dislike something you don’t like about yourself.
 You expect others to doubt your abilities to do things that intimidate you.
 You may also expect others to reject what you reject in yourself.